Phone Number:

 BP 5110 Quorum

-• In order to conduct business, the Board of Directors shall consist of a simple majority (50%+1) of Executive Officers and Area Representatives (not including vacancies).
+In order to conduct business, the Board of Directors shall consist of a simple majority of voting members (not including vacancies).

 Adopted: January 29, 2022